 Regina Armstrong, Ph.D.

-Director of Criminal Justice Program; Associate Professor of Criminal Justice;
+Director of Criminal Justice Program; Professor of Criminal Justice

 Dr. Regina Armstrong is an experienced criminal justice teacher and adviser.
 She taught as an adjunct instructor at Baker College, Westshore Community College and Ferris State University while working full-time in the prison system in Michigan.
 Dr. Armstrong worked at Lake County Sheriff Department prior to being hired as a training lieutenant at Michigan Youth Correctional Facility.
 She was promoted to first shift captain, chief of security (major), and acting deputy warden of security in the maximum security prison.

-Dr. Armstrong has received the Gorton and Peggy Riethmiller Award for excellence in advising.
+Dr. Armstrong has received the Gorton and Peggy Riethmiller Award for excellence in advising and excellence in teaching.
 In addition, she has received the John J. Shipherd Award for outstanding service to students and the Donald Morris Award for being a top five graduate’s most influential professor.
 In recognition for her development of the Correctional Officer Academy held at Olivet College, Dr. Armstrong has also received the Esther Schweikert Masters Entrepreneurial Endowment Award.